-His sister is Betsy DeVos, a former chair of the Michigan’s Republican Party; she is the wife of Dick DeVos, who ran unsuccessfully for governor in 2006… Prince’s father was Edgar Prince (1931-95), a wealthy businessman who helped finance the Family Research Council, the Christian political group started by James Dobson and Gary Bauer during the Ronald Reagan administration.
+His sister is Betsy DeVos, a former chair of the Michigan’s Republican Party and Donald Trump‘s first choice to be Secretary of Education; she is the wife of Dick DeVos, who ran unsuccessfully for governor in 2006… Prince’s father was Edgar Prince (1931-95), a wealthy businessman who helped finance the Family Research Council, the Christian political group started by James Dobson and Gary Bauer during the Ronald Reagan administration.

 Copyright © 1998-2017 by Who2?, LLC.
 All rights reserved.